About

 • Permissioned vs. permissionless as a regulatory choice.
 The IMF framework and EU DLT Pilot Regime both favor permissioned infrastructure; US policy is moving toward permissionless tolerance.
 For cross-border transactions, the choice of chain architecture now carries direct regulatory consequences — and no harmonized standard exists .

 • SEC proxy rule compliance for on-chain shareholder voting.
-Broadridge's live system on Avalanche raises unresolved questions: how do record-date determinations work for tokenized shares, who qualifies as a "record holder" under Rule 14a, and does on-chain voting satisfy the proxy solicitation and consent requirements?
+Broadridge's live system on Avalanche raises unresolved questions: how do record-date determinations work for tokenized shares, who qualifies as a "record holder" under Rule 14a, and does on-chain voting satisfy proxy solicitation and consent requirements?
 No SEC guidance addresses the tokenized-equity governance context .

 • Legal finality and settlement certainty across DLT frameworks.
 Switzerland's DLT Act provides statutory finality for tokenized securities; the EU DLT Pilot Regime provides a sandbox carve-out; the US has no equivalent statutory framework.
 Cross-border transactions touching multiple regimes face a finality gap that contract drafting alone cannot fully close .